ArkEcosystemArchive/docs-legacy/docs/faq/voting-delegates.md

 You can only vote for one delegate from one address.
 If you want to support multiple delegates you will have to create additional addresses and split up your ARK into multiple addresses.

-## Do I Have to Re-Vote When I Receive Additional ARK Tokens in my Wallet?
+## Do I Have to Re-Vote When I Receive Additional ARK Tokens in My Wallet?

 No. The vote weight will automatically adapt to your wallet balance for every deposit and withdrawal you make from that address.